Events

 Department of Health Studies Ice Cream Social and Photo Scavenger Hunt

-The Department of Health Studies hosted an ice cream social and photo scavenger hunt on September 7th.
-This event is for interested students, minors and majors.
-Come and greet faculty, compete to win prizes, and a possible spot on the website with your fabulous photography or just come and have fun.
+The Department of Health Studies hosted an ice cream social and photo scavenger hunt for all interested students, minors and majors.
+The two new faculty members in the department were featured guests.